renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/alpine.md

 For Alpine vulnerabilities, the severity is determined using the values set by NVD.

 ### Status
-Trivy supports the following [vulnerability statuses] for Alpine.
+Vul supports the following [vulnerability statuses] for Alpine.

 |       Status        | Supported |
 | :-----------------: | :-------: |